kbooker79/EAGLE/nested_eagle/ursa/README.md

 These environments have already been made for you on Ursa and can by found by running `source /scratch4/NAGAPE/epic/role-epic/miniconda/bin/activate`

-Then, simply activate the environments by running `conda activate eagle` or `conda activate wxvx`
+You do not need to activate these conda environments yourself on Ursa.
+Each slurm job will activate it for you.

+### Conda Environment Setup Elsewhere

 If you are not running on Ursa, or wish to create the environments yourself, run the following commands: